0

 Conclusion

-Swelling and pain after a root canal are common, but with the right care, you can minimize these symptoms and ensure a smooth recovery.
-By following these steps—using cold compresses, taking prescribed pain relievers, practicing good oral hygiene, and resting—you can reduce discomfort and speed up your healing process.
+Swelling and pain after a root canal are common, but with proper post root canal care, you can manage these symptoms effectively and support a smooth healing process.
+Using cold compresses, taking prescribed medication, avoiding irritants, and practicing good hygiene are all vital steps in your recovery journey.

 Contact Us